hyperfekt/coriolis-data/README.md

 See [the wiki](https://github.com/edcd/coriolis-data/wiki) for more details

+## Issues

+If you want to report an issue for this repository, please do this in the main repository of the coriolis project: https://github.com/EDCD/coriolis/issues

 ## Hosted Versions

 You can find hosted and compiled versions of the data-json under https://coriolis.io/data/ and https://beta.coriolis.io/data/.